Academic Profile : Faculty

 External Links

-He joined NTU from the University of Copenhagen, where he served as Director of the Nordic Institute of Asian Studies and Professor of Political Science from 2019 to 2023.
+Duncan joined NTU from the University of Copenhagen, where he served as Director of the Nordic Institute of Asian Studies and Professor of Political Science from 2019 to 2023.
 Duncan previously held professorial appointments at the University of Leeds and Columbia University.
 At Leeds, he twice headed the School of Politics and International Studies, and co-supervised 30 PhD students to successful completion.
-At Columbia he co-founded the New York Southeast Asia Network.
+At Columbia, he co-founded the New York Southeast Asia Network.

 Comparative politics of Southeast Asia, especially Thailand; politics and the media; insurgencies and low-intensity conflicts; political protests; justice and politics; electoral politics